 This is particularly true with mobile email.
 Think about the typical workflow for the creation of a marketing email:

 1) In most tools, you first have to create the email in desktop mode.

 2) Then, if the tool provides the option, you can test your email display in mobile view.

-3) You’re ready to send, but armed with little functionality to automate, optimize, or personalize; while most software claims to provide responsive templates, there’s no guarantee that your email will appear as intended on your recipients’ mobile devices.
+3) You’re ready to send, but armed with little functionality to automate, optimise, or personalise; while most software claims to provide responsive templates, there’s no guarantee that your email will appear as intended on your recipients’ mobile devices.

 Today, this simplistic process leaves much to be desired if we want to forge the kinds of personal relationships that go beyond intrusive marketing.

 Previously, I wrote about the stages of launching an email campaign.
 Now, let’s dive into ways you can elude common mistakes that can completely derail your mobile-first email campaign.

 Step 1: Write an Irresistible Subject and Preview